googleapis/google-cloud-java/README.md

 Long running operations (LROs) are often used for API calls that are expected to take a long time to complete (e.g. provisioning a GCE instance or a Dataflow pipeline).
 The initial API call creates an "operation" on the server and returns an operation ID to track its progress.
+LRO RPCs will have the suffix `Async` appended to call (i.e. `clusterControllerClient.createClusterAsync()`)

-Our generated gRPC clients provide a nice interface for starting the operation and then waiting for the operation to complete.
+Our generated clients provide a nice interface for starting the operation and then waiting for the operation to complete.
 This is accomplished by returning an [`OperationFuture`](https://cloud.google.com/java/docs/reference/gax/latest/com.google.api.gax.longrunning.OperationFuture).
 When you call `get()` on the `OperationFuture` we poll the operation endpoint to